 Written and created by Jesse Armstrong, the dark and witty drama follows the Roy family, a dysfunctional bunch who spend their time stabbing each other in the back while fighting to become head of the family's media empire when patriarch Logan Roy steps down or passes away.

 "We cannot wait to see how the complex characters that Jesse Armstrong has created continue to navigate this captivating, ruthless world of the uber-rich," said executive vice president of HBO drama programming Francesca Orsi.

 "In today's world where the intersection of politics and media is increasingly prevalent, Succession presents an especially piercing look behind the curtain of this elite, influential, and cutthroat community."

-Here's everything you need to know about Succession Season 3 — although be warned — there are spoilers for those who haven't seen the first two series...
+Here's everything you need to know about Succession season 3 — although be warned — there are spoilers ahead for those who haven't seen the first two series...